 Partnerships: projecting stability through cooperation

 The Allies seek to contribute to the efforts of the international community in projecting stability and strengthening security outside NATO territory.
 One of the means to do so is through cooperation and partnerships.
-Over more than 25 years, the Alliance has developed a network of partnerships with non-member countries from the Euro-Atlantic area, the Mediterranean and the Gulf region, and other partners across the globe.
+The Alliance has developed a network of partnerships with non-member countries from the Euro-Atlantic area, the Mediterranean and the Gulf region, and other partners across the globe.
 NATO pursues dialogue and practical cooperation with these nations on a wide range of political and security-related issues.
 NATO’s partnerships are beneficial to all involved and contribute to improved security for the broader international community.

 - Partners are part of many of NATO’s core activities, from shaping policy to building defence capacity, developing interoperability and managing crises.